-Commercial Litigation, Intellectual Property Litigation, Class Actions
+Commercial Litigation, Intellectual Property Litigation and counseling

 Since moving his practice to the firm in 1987, Frank has established a proven track record as a trial lawyer emphasizing intellectual property, commercial and complex civil disputes.